reproducible-agile/reproducible-agile.github.io/2022-replication-workshop.md

 (c) what constitutes success or failure in a geospatial replication study.

 After the workshop, at the minimum the reports and outcomes of the discussion are going to be integrated into a full journal paper with all contributors as co-authors.
-For inclusion as co-author, code and data (license permitting) will have to be made available in an open repository, such as the [Open Science Framework](https://osf.io/).
+**For inclusion as co-author, all code and data (license permitting) will have to be made available in an open repository, such as the [Open Science Framework](https://osf.io/).**
 Details will be decided as part of the workshop.
 Depending on interest by selected journals and the authors, another option is a special issue where the replication reports are expanded into full articles.